West Nile Virus

 The District uses mosquito traps (CDC - CO2 baited traps and gravid traps) and sentinel chicken flocks as part of our surveillance program to detect West Nile virus (WNV) activity.
 The traps and sentinel chicken coops are set up throughout the Coachella Valley in both urban and rural habitats.
-The map below displays within a quarter mile the locations where mosquitoes or sentinel chickens have tested postive for WNV in 2013.
+The map below displays within a quarter mile the locations where mosquitoes or sentinel chickens have tested positive for WNV this year.
 Learn more about WNV and the District's response to WNV activity.

-There is no detection of West Nilve virus activity in the Coachella Valley in 2014.
+There is currently no WNV activity in the Coachella Valley in 2015.

 West Nile Virus Positive (red balloons represent permanent trap sites and sentinel chicken coops; green balloons represent additional traps set when WNV activity is detected in an area.
 Balloons are within a quarter mile of actual sites)

 The geographical representation of this map and/or drawing is provided for

 informational purposes only and should be used for Reference Only.
 Any

 information represented here is not guaranteed to be accurate or current.
 No

 reliance on angles, distances, area sizes or other land survey data should

 be assumed without verification by the user.
 Neither the Coachella Valley